 Jefferson Dental Care wishes you and your loved ones a happy and safe holiday season.
 Remember that your dental benefits expire at the end of the year.
 While it may be tempting to put off your annual exam and x-rays, if you feel something is not a normal sensation or experience unusual pain make your appointment to see us right away.
 Dental pain is a sure way to crush good cheer.

 We offer affordable dentistry with convenient hours at 52+ dental office locations in Dallas, Houston, Richardson, Arlington, Plano, Fort Worth, Grand Prairie, Irving, Aldine, Katy, Oak Cliff, Garland, Lewisville and more!
-Jefferson Dental accepts Medicaid, most dental insurance, and offers patients with no insurance deep discounts on treatment through our Dental Discount Plan.
+Jefferson Dental accepts Medicaid, most dental insurance, and offers patients with no insurance deep discounts on treatment through our Dental Savings Plan.